curtsinger-lab/riker/tests/README.md

 The `$TESTDIR` variable will always be set to the directory that holds the `.t` file currently being executed.
 The first line of this header is a comment because it is not indented.
 The second line, which begins with two spaces and a `$` is run on the command line.

-### Running Dodo
+### Running Riker
-The test run will set the `DODO` environment variable to refer to the correct executable.
-Use this variable to invoke dodo.
-At some point in the future, we may want to run tests against a version of dodo built with AddressSanitizer, so having the ability to swap in a different `dodo` executable will be useful.
+The test run will set the `RKR` environment variable to refer to the correct executable.
+Use this variable to invoke riker.
+At some point in the future, we may want to run tests against a version of riker built with AddressSanitizer, so having the ability to swap in a different `rkr` executable will be useful.

 ### Matching Commands
-Currently, `dodo` prints out all commands it runs to `stdout`.
+Currently, `rkr` prints out all commands it runs to `stdout`.
 This may change (at least as a default), but for now that means we can match commands.
 However, commands are often platform-specific, including information about the architecture, compiler version, and other details we won't expect to match across machines.
 The `simple` tests use `cram`'s regular expression matching to check for commands without matching full paths or argument strings.
-Here is a section from the `simple` test that runs `dodo` and checks to make sure it runs the `cc1` and `rm` commands:
+Here is a section from the `simple` test that runs `rkr` and checks to make sure it runs the `cc1` and `rm` commands:

 ```
 Run a rebuild.
 We should compile to assembly, then stop.
-  $ $DODO
+  $ $RKR
   .*/cc1 .* (re)
   rm .*\.s (re)
 ```